Home

 Other work

-Alla has written a column 'How to Look at Art' for the Kenyan newspaper The Star since 2014, and contributed to the blogs of the Royal Society of Arts (UK) and the Results for Development Institute (USA), and magazines AD (UK), Childhood Education (USA), Private Sector (Kenya).
+Alla has written a column ‘How to Look at Art’ for the Kenyan national newspaper The Star since and contributed to the blogs of the Royal Society of Arts (UK) and the Results for Development Institute (USA), and articles for magazines: AD (Art & Design, UK), Childhood Education (USA), and Private Sector (Kenya).

 Artwork